Community Clubs at the Showground

 The Western District Live Steamers Co-op commenced in 1972 and has 56 members.
 This co-operative has use of an area of land in the western part of the Showground, and a storage shed which is also used as a clubhouse.
 Approximately 1,500 metres of train track has been laid on which members run scale model steam trains.

-They operate trains for the public on Saturdays between 10am and 3pm, and on the third Sunday of the month from 10am to 3pm.
-The railway is also available for parties.
+They operate trains for the public on the 1st and 3rd Saturday of each month between 10am and 3pm only.
+The railway is also available for parties at other times and days.

 Western Sydney Cycling Network (WSCN) accepts donations of disused bicycles which are repaired and maintained by members for community use.
 The network also hosts free community rides every Thursday and on the first Sunday of each month, which depart from the WSCN clubhouse near Moonlight Road.
 The network meets on the last Wednesday of each month at 7.30pm in the WSCN clubhouse at Fairfield Showground.
 Open times are 10am to noon on Sundays, and 9am to 4pm on Wednesdays and Thursdays.